jhui/jhui.github.io/_posts/2017-03-15-Memory-network.markdown

 comments: true
 mathjax: true
 title: “Memory network (MemNN) & End to end memory network (MemN2N)”
-excerpt: “Use a memory network to store knowlege for inferencing.”
+excerpt: “Use a memory network to store knowledge for inferencing.”
 date: 2017-03-15 11:00:00
 ---
 **This is work in progress...**

 ### Memory network

-Virtual assistances are pretty good at answering an one-line query, but fail badly in carrying out a conversation.
+Virtual assistances are pretty good at answering a one-line query but fail badly in carrying out a conversation.
 Here is a verbal exchange demonstrating the challenge ahead of us with virtual assistances:

 * Me: Can you find me some restaurants?
 * Assistance: I find a few places within 0.25 mile.
 The first one is Caffé Opera on Lincoln Street.
 The second one is ...